-When applying to the PhD Programme you cannot fulfill all items below, a short description of the intended research area and as much information as possible is sufficient (3-5 pages).
+A complete research proposal is usually between 5-15 pages (including figures, tables and bibliography).
+When applying to the PhD Programme you seldomly have a complete research proposal, so a short description of the intended research area and as much information as possible is sufficient (3-5 pages).

 1. Abstract (maximum one page, covering items 2 - 4 below and including the title of the project, the name of the author and the degree aimed at).

 2. Project description, scientific contribution and statement of objective

 (a) the research front within the particular niche of the scientific field you have chosen for your project.
 The description should include references to relevant sources, be substantial enough to enable an evaluation of the relevance and intended contribution of the project, and lead to a well-structured problem description.

 (b) the scientific objective and the intended contribution in relation to the description of the niche and research problem.

 3. Operationalisation of the objective, description of empirical material, method(s) and analytical strategy

 (a) the procedure(s) and methods permitting empirical measurement of the problem dimensions that the statement of objective comprises,

 (b) the proposed empirical material and the analytical strategy to be used.

 Depending on the stage of the project this section may vary in length.
 The approach to the problem should nevertheless be dealt with at least in outline.